stefanhans/client-go/examples/read-yaml-configuration-deployment/README.md

 9. Show exposed <ip-address>:<port number> (only for minikube installation)

+You can play with different specifications to see updates.
+Or delete resources to test how creating and updating works together.
-You can adopt the source code from this example to write programs that manage other types of resources through the Kubernetes API.
+You can, as well, adopt the source code from this example to write programs that manage other types of resources through the Kubernetes API.

 ## Running this example